What is Cited Reference Searching?

 - The results page shows all of the articles (more than 1,600) in the Web of Science database that cite Bandura's SOCIAL LEARNING PERS, most recent first.
 Keep in mind that this is a small subset of all of the articles ever published, so there may be other articles out there in other databases outside of Web of Science!
 Web of Science has very little full text, but you can use the Full Text Finder button to see if APU has access to the journals.

 - Use the 'Refine Results' options on the left side of the page (see graphic below) to focus your results.
-For example, choosing the "Psychology, Educational" subject area limit shows you articles from the field of educational psychology that cite SOCIAL LEARNING PERS--a more manageable set of 175 articles.
+For example, choosing the "Psychology, Multidisciplinary" subject area limit shows you articles just that field.

 - You can think of these articles as 'children,' or the second generation, of Albert Bandura's book, because they cite it directly in their reference lists.
-You can see those reference lists by clicking on the article titles, then clicking the number shown next to 'References.'
+You can see those reference lists by clicking on the article titles, then clicking the number shown next under 'Citation Network.'

 Pay special attention to the 'Times Cited' link underneath the citation.
 This tells you how many times that particular article has been cited by others in the Web of Science collection of publications.
 You can click the number to see a list of those articles, which are effectively 'grandchildren,' or the third generation, of Bandura's book.
 And so on, and so on...you can even go back to the results page and click the 'Create Citation Report' link (upper right corner) to see which of Bandura's second generation articles have generated the most third-generation articles.
 Powerful stuff!